CouscousPHP/Couscous/README.md

-# Couscous

-Couscous is good.
+---
+template: home
+---

 Couscous generates a website (for [Github pages](http://pages.github.com/)) from your markdown documentation.

 ## Introduction